mdn/content/files/en-us/learn/css/css_layout/position_skills/index.md

 ## Positioning 2

-In the below example if you scroll the box the sidebar scrolls with the content.
+In the example below, if you scroll the box the sidebar scrolls with the content.
 Change it so that the sidebar stays in place and only the content scrolls.

 ![The content is scrolled but the sidebar has stayed in place.](position-task2.png)